-- Share concerns with the DSL as soon as possible This should be a face to face consultation or a telephone call if the DSL/DDSI is off site.
-(The school has 1 DSL and 1 DDSL and endeavours to ensure 1 is on site during the school day). - If you are not able to contact your DSL or the Deputy, and the child is at risk of immediate harm, contact the children's services department directly - Record all information on CPOMs (If trained) or the orange 'Recording form for Concerns' which can be found in the staff room and the Headteacher's office. - If you are not able to contact your DSL or the Deputy, and the child is at risk of immediate harm, contact the children's services social care department directly.
+- Share concerns with the DSL as soon as possible This should be a face to face consultation or a telephone call if the DSL/DDSL is off site.
+(The school has 1 DSL and 1 DDSL and endeavours to ensure 1 is on site during the school day). - If you are not able to contact your DSL or the Deputy, and the child is at risk of immediate harm, contact the children's services department directly.